Yet, we are still stuck inside because it is just too cold to go out!

 February seems to be the time of the year when the "winter blahs" really set in.
 It's that time of year in which we tend to find ourselves with frozen toes, antsy kids, and no more ideas.

 What can you do to inject a little life into this shortened month?

-1. Spend a Day Doing Nothing but Experiments — Students love to get their hands dirty with science experiments.
-You could set up a mock lab for them, with different "ingredients" that they can mix and test, just be sure that none of them will explode your house!
-Or you could have a seasonally themed day full of science experiments.
-We have an entire Pinterest board dedicated to seasonal science from which you can glean several ideas.
+Kids love to get their hands dirty with science experiments!
+Start the day by setting up a mock lab for them, one with different "ingredients" that they can mix and test - just be sure that none of them will explode your house!

 No matter whether you spend the day on experiments, take a field trip, or reverse engineer your home theater, you can count on science to bring some excitement to the humdrum days of February!

 As the weather turns colder should you bother with continuing to do nature study?
 Click "Read More" to see our answer!

 Science during the holidays, do you change your plans and keep them the same?
 These tips will help you make the decision!

 Homeschool science-teaching mojo is the magical ability to attract your kiddos to want to learn about science.
 Click "Read More" to see 4 tips to help you increase your HST-mojo!